sybila/biodivine/BEEP/BEEP-2-BCSL to SBML-multi.md

 ### Scope

-The project can be used as a simple bachelor's thesis or a student project.
+The project can be used as a bachelor's thesis or a student project.
 Work is suitable for two semesters - approximately 2/3 of the first semester is spent by studying the mandatory literature, by the end of the semester the formal relation of languages should be in a state of finalisation.
 In the beginning of the second semester the relation is